Particular/docs.particular.net/servicecontrol/import-failed-messages.md

 - servicecontrol/import-failed-audit
 ---

-Messages can fail to be imported into the ServiceControl database due to the following reasons:
+Messages can fail to be imported into the ServiceControl database for the following reasons:
- * Messages themselves are malformed (e.g., missing headers).
+ * Messages are malformed (e.g. missing headers)
-   * This happens e.g., when an outdated version of NServiceBus that contained a bug was used to process the messages.
+   * This can happen, for example, when an outdated version of NServiceBus that contained a bug was used to process the messages.
- * Messages are well-formed, but there was an intermittent database problem lasting long enough that the built-in retries did not resolve the problem.
+ * Messages are well-formed, but an intermittent database problem lasts long enough that the built-in retries did not resolve the problem.
  * [Forwarding](/servicecontrol/errorlog-auditlog-behavior.md) is enabled, and the destination queue does not exist, or ServiceControl cannot send messages to it.
 This could happen when the message or size limit has been reached or storage resources are exhausted.

-NOTE: Messages that have corrupt (i.e. unreadable, not deserializable) header data will fail to be processed at all and will be moved to ServiceControl's 'error' queue.
+NOTE: Messages that have corrupt (i.e. unreadable, not deserializable) header data will not be processed at all and will move to ServiceControl's 'error' queue.

 Messages that fail to be imported are stored in the ServiceControl database in the `FailedAuditImports` and `FailedErrorImports` collections.